Day Thirteen - Scottish Borders - Dryburgh Abbey, Abbotsford (Sir Walter Scott) & Melrose Abbey

 When we first arrived at the Visitor Center, we went to the popular second floor cafe.

-note 1 - a Docent said that in June 1815, six weeks after defeating Napoleon's Armies at Waterloo, the Duke of Wellington gave Walter Scott (and other UK gentleman) a personal tour of the battlefield, and Scott returned home with this polished French soldier's damaged armor, which he placed on display at the main entrance to his home, where it still is.
+note 1 - a Docent said that in June 1815, six weeks after defeating Napoleon's Armies at the Battle of Waterloo, the Duke of Wellington gave Walter Scott (and other UK gentleman) a personal tour of the battlefield, and Scott returned home with this polished French soldier's damaged armor, which he placed on display at the main entrance to his home, where it still is.

 note 2 - this hand-painted Chinese wallpaper was a gift from a cousin of Walter Scott, who worked for the East India company, in India, and 200 years later it still looks attractive.